 The change from the old SDLC with armies of developers coding and compiling to incorporating low-code development platforms into workflows will be slow.
 And there are bona-fide, visceral fears in developer communities about breaking jobs, shadow-app quality (no control, with more bugs) and no custom code capability, to speak to but three of them.

 Developers might worry that the use of low-code platforms will literally automate away some of their job functions, and that their jobs themselves might be at stake, but nothing could be further from the truth.
-Since developers may free up more time to do other things, they can spend more time thinking of the product as a whole, of thinking of how they can focus on what matters most in the end: the end user and how satisfied she is with the user experience.
+Since developers may free up more time to do other things, they can spend more time thinking of the product as a whole, focusing on what matters most in the end: the end user and how satisfied she is with the user experience.
 Devs will be challenged to think of the big-picture benefits their product should provide to the entire ecosystem of the end user.